agostof/BrAPI-FastAPI/client/README.md

 ==================================
 ```
-Check the [Pydanic](https://pydantic-docs.helpmanual.io/) documentation for more details.
+Check the [Pydanic](https://pydantic-docs.helpmanual.io/) documentation for more details on how to parse, construct, and validate data with the data models provided.